Yin & Yang

 When You Love What You Do Is It Work?

-I worked 34 years prior to taking time off in 2001.
+I worked 34 years before taking time off in 2001.
 Now, I consider that 34 years of work.
 I was off from 2001 to 2011 and enjoyed doing anything I wanted to do.
 I even had a personal trainer!
 My husband and I traveled to many countries.
 Many were bucket-list destinations.
 So my “balance” was all “life-oriented” during that time.
 To this day, I feel delighted with all that I could accomplish. …No regrets and nothing but beautiful memories.

 However, as I have stated before, I have been involved in real estate since I was 19 years old.
 The bug never left me.
 In 2011, I finally made the decision to get my real estate license in Arizona.
 My husband and I made this decision together, knowing full well we would have to put our hearts and souls into this to make it work.
 We were both excited about the anticipation and the challenge.
 We felt we were natural for this.
 Why not?
 We had been preparing our whole lives for this challenge.
 We owned our own home when we were 20 years old and sold many of our homes without any formal help.
 Many of those homes were sold during crazy California markets over the years.

 Balance Through Teamwork

 My husband and I work as a team.
-I am the Sedona REALTOR® and Rick helps with the marketing, photography, and other tasks that I may need help with.
+I am the Sedona REALTOR®, and Rick helps with the marketing, photography, and other tasks I may need help with.
 My needs determine Rick’s schedule.
 We work together to ensure the client gets the best service possible.
 We schedule a time for ourselves when we can.
 If it has to change, we don’t have any issue with it.
 We know we will get our balance when we need it.
 After all, I do not consider our Sedona real estate business as work.
 It is our passion and a huge part of our life balance.